samsuh/2025-learnings/README.md

 |Remove given amt to account balance | Method | withdraw()| amt: i32| i32|
 |Print balance and holder as string | Method | summary() | none | String |

 5/4 - Rust Enums.
 Think of it like "types" of structs with different variants selectable, like a Media enum with book/movie/audiobook inside.
 Without enum, we would have to have 3 structs, with 3 impls.
 With enum, you can have one Media enum with one Media impl with logic to check which variant youre working with.
 Pattern matching, "match" works logically like an if/elseif statement checking which enum variant "self" is.
 Note, we're not adding ';' to use implicit return, since we return a String.
+Use enums if the different things have the same methods; if the methods are more different use different structs (enums are called the same thing and return the same type).
+Also if each thing is pretty complex, might be good to separate into its own struct.
 ```rs
 match self {
   Media::Book{title, author} => {format!("Book: {} {}", title, author)},